garrettgman/garrettgman.github.io/science.md

             analysis of the law is *a single object at a single moment of time*.

-    5.  *Observation* - a set of values a set of values that are measured on multiple variables under similar conditions.
+    5.  *Observation* - a set of values that are measured on multiple variables under similar conditions.
         -   You can think of an observation as a snapshot of the world.
             An observation shows what a group of variables looked like together on a specific occasion.